 SwissMetNet, the automatic monitoring network of MeteoSwiss, comprises about 160 automatic monitoring stations.
 These stations deliver a multitude of current data on the weather and climate in Switzerland every ten minutes.
-The monitoring network is supplemented by automatic precipitation stations.
+The monitoring network is supplemented by automatic precipitation stations (100 stations).
 Together, these stations form the basis for the creation of reliable local weather forecasts as well as severe weather and flood warnings.

 Automatic monitoring network